ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

   - ExcepNum_test:
 ```
 We are in IRQ 0 Handler!
-The excep num of the highest priority pending excep is 18
+The number of the highest priority pending exception is 18
 There is only one active exception.
-The excep num of the highest priority active excep is 16
+The number of the highest priority active exception is 16
 We are in IRQ 2 Handler!
 There is only one active exception.
-The excep num of the highest priority active excep is 18
+The number of the highest priority active exception is 18
 Exception number test is completed!
 Case:3 is completed!
 Example Project: irq-priority-basic End